 Your yard is begging for plants that local insects can eat and lay their eggs on.
 What type of plants?
 Native plants of course!
 Native plants have evolved in your local area along with the insects and wildlife.
 Insects often aren’t able to eat non-native plants imported from other countries.

+Create a habitat garden with native plants.
 Especially adding woody native plants to your yard such as native trees and shrubs can have a big impact.
 These plants:

 - Serve as host plants for the caterpillars that birds need to eat